Near Hampton in Clayton County, Georgia — The American South (South Atlantic)

 Location.
 33° 26.917′ N, 84° 19.467′ W. Marker is near Hampton, Georgia, in Clayton County.
 Marker is at the intersection of Tara Boulevard (U.S. 41) and McDonough Road, on the right when traveling north on Tara Boulevard.
 Touch for map.
 Marker is in this post office area: Hampton GA 30228, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
 The Crawford-Dorsey House (approx. ¾ mile away); Constantine Memorial (approx. 1.2 miles away); Georgia Militia at Lovejoy's Station (approx. 1.3 miles away); The "Right Flank" on the McDonough Road (approx. 2 miles away); "The Old Bronze Gentleman of Lovejoy's Station" (approx. 2.1 miles away); Kilpatrick's Raid (approx. 2.1 miles away); Kilpatrick's Raid at the Nash Farm (approx. 2.1 miles away); Locomotive Bell from the Nancy Hanks (approx. 2.1 miles away).
 Touch for a list and map of all markers in Hampton.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 11, 2011, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 979 times since then and 5 times this year.
+It was originally submitted on May 11, 2011, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 1,071 times since then and 49 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on May 11, 2011, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.